wakoliVotes/ExamBanQ-App/README.md

 ## Exam Bank Android
-- A step-by-step development process for an Exam Bank Android Application, using Java
+- A step-by-step development process for an Exam Bank Android Application, using [Kotlin]()
 - The app is to allow students have a user-friendly way to access previous year's examination materials